-If we talk about religion, then basically all the religions have talked about the respect and security of women.
-It is a different thing that these religious values are interpreted in different ways in a different religion.
+If we talk about religion, then basically all religions have talked about the respect and security of women.
+It is a different thing that these religious values are interpreted in different ways in a different religions.
 Women have more restrictions than men.
 After increasing education and awareness, some improvement has been seen in the status of women.

 When we talk about different regions of India, then in this relation also we get to see different gender roles.
 In Patriarchal and Patrilineal societies, male dominance and inheritance of property go from father to son while in Matriarchal and Matrilineal societies(for eg. the Khasi tribe of Meghalaya), female dominates and inheritance of property go from mother to daughter.

 Christianity has a great influence in North-East India and great importance has been given to the education of both women and men in Christianity.